drshahizan/HPDP/2526/project/p2/HPDP_Project2_Student_Reference.md

 # 📄 Project 2: Real-Time Sentiment Analysis using Apache Spark and Kafka

-> **Student Reference Guide** — High Performance Data Processing (SECP3133)
-> Read this document fully before starting the project.
-It explains every requirement, deadline, and deliverable you need to know.

----

 ## 📑 Table of Contents

 1. [Course Information](#1-course-information)